salesvictor/vscge/README.md

 ## Design

 The goal here is to have a good SWE Project.
-So, as the name suggests, the engine is broken down into modularized, self-contained, components, trying to follow as close as possible the best SWE practices.
+So, as the name suggests, the engine is broken down into modularized components, trying to follow as close as possible good SWE practices.

 ## Multiplatform